StackExchange/stack-blog/README.md

 If you are interested in making changes to the design, functionality, or structure of the blog, you're going to need to set up a local environment and understand some of the technologies behind the site.

 **1. Install Jekyll and dependencies.** First thing you're going to need to do is set up Jekyll and the appropriate dependencies so you can develop locally.
-The easiest way to install everything is to use [RubyGems](https://rubygems.org/pages/download) and follow the instructions on the [Jekyll](http://jekyllrb.com/docs/installation/) website.
-In addition to the basic Jekyll installation, you also need to install a few dependency gems.
-After install RubyGems and Bundler on your machine, run:
+To do this, just make sure you have Ruby and Bundler installed then run:
 ```
 bundle install
 ```